Fisetin Benefits and Its Impact on Longevity

 Old mice receiving fisetin were better in navigating a maze and in recognizing objects, which translates into improved cognition and memory:

-More than a senolytic: other anti-aging effects of fisetin
+More than a senolytic: other anti-aging and fisetin skin benefits

 For example, fisetin inhibits the mTOR pathway (R), which plays an important role in aging and is where many of the health benefits behind fasting are derived.
 Fisetin can also reduce oxidative stress (R).

 One way it can achieve this is by reducing the amount of matrix metalloproteinases (MMPs) (R,R).
-MMPs are enzymes that break down the extracellular matrix that surrounds our cells.
-The extracellular matrix consists of collagen, elastin, hyaluronic acid, glycosaminoglycans (GAGs), and many other molecules that glue the cells together, so that they can firm tissues (like the skin) and organs.
+At the cellular level, you’ll find MMPs – proteins that serve as biological recyclers, breaking down the fiber-like networks that envelop our cells.
+The extracellular matrix consists of collagen, elastin, hyaluronic acid, glycosaminoglycans (GAGs), and many other molecules that glue the cells together to firm tissues (like the skin) and organs.
 An overactivity or overproduction of matrix metalloproteinases plays a role in wrinkle formation.

-NOVOS contains 100 mg of fisetin per sachet.
+NOVOS Core contains 100 mg of fisetin per sachet.

 Fisetin is one of the 12 ingredients in NOVOS Core.